-For applicants* from abroad, this confirmation will be provided with the letter of admission in the download area in Jogustine.
-You do not need to submit an application.
+For applicants from abroad, this confirmation is issued with your letter of admission in the download section in JOGU-StINe.
+You do not have to apply for a separate confirmation.

-You are a German or equivalent German applicant
+You are a German applicant or treated as such

 International degree seeking students can send an email with their individual questions to firstname.lastname@example.org